vuelidate/vuelidate/packages/docs/src/guide.md

 Additionally, Vuelidate will take of updating the state of the component for you.

-In the above example, whenever the `input` element changes, `v$.name.$touch()` will be called, updating the state of the validation - and the `name` state will be updated.
+In the above example, whenever the `input` element changes, `$v.name.$touch()` will be called, updating the state of the validation - and the `name` state will be updated.

 This binding is accomplished internally through a getter/setter that reads and updates the original state.
 When the setter is called, it also triggers `$touch()` for that property.